moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **HuggingFace Deployment:**

 Two separate spaces were created for finding Quran and Hadith verses.
 The models along with the entire pipeline has been deployed in huggingface spaces using gradio interface.
-You can visit the spcae via [this link](https://huggingface.co/spaces/mhdhrubo/quran_hadith_verse_finder).
+You can visit the spaces via [Quran_verse_finder](https://huggingface.co/spaces/mhdhrubo/quran_verse_finder) and [Hadith_verse_finder](https://huggingface.co/spaces/mhdhrubo/hadith_verse_finder)

 ### **Web Deployment using API integration:**